-Diplôme National Supérieur Professionnel de Musicien (undergraduate) and master’s degrees
+Undergraduate (Diplôme National Supérieur Professionnel de Musicien) and Master’s degrees :

-Doctorate programme and music teacher-training course (Formation Diplômante au Certificat d’Aptitude)
+The following courses do not have any age-related restriction: InMICS Master, CoPeCo Master, Doctorate program, Artist Diploma and music teacher-training course (Formation Diplômante au Certificat d’Aptitude)

 Undergraduate courses (DNSPM)

-Candidates who already hold a DNSPM, a bachelor’s or master’s degree in the specialisation concerned will not be permitted to apply to study in the same area at undergraduate level (DNSPM) at the Lyon CNSMD.
+Candidates who already hold a DNSPM or a bachelor’s or master’s degree in the specialisation will not be permitted to apply to study in the same area at undergraduate level (DNSPM) at the Lyon CNSMD.

-Candidates can only be admitted to master’s courses if they already hold a bachelor’s degree (or equivalent) in the specialisation concerned.
+Candidates can only be admitted to a master’s courses if they already hold a bachelor’s degree (or equivalent) in the specialisation.
 Equivalent qualifications in France include the DNSPM, the DNESM (‘Diplôme National d’Etudes Supérieures Musicales’), the DFS (‘Diplôme de Formation Supérieure’) and certificates corresponding to the highest level of attainment at a university-level music school in the relevant area.

-For undergraduate and master’s courses, candidates cannot normally apply more than three times for the same specialisation (even if the applications are not made in consecutive years).
-Any subsequent applications must be made within five years of the candidate’s first attempt.
-Candidates who have passed the preliminary round at least once are nevertheless permitted to make a fourth application.
+For undergraduate and master’s courses, candidates cannot apply more than three times for the same specialisation (even if the applications are not madeconsecutively).
+Candidates who have passed the 1st round of the entrance exam at least once are permitted to apply a fourth time.

-Candidates who withdraw from audition sessions without notifying the CNSMD by registered post with recorded delivery in the two-week period preceding the audition session will not be allowed to apply the following year except in cases of force majeure.
+Candidates withdrawing from audition sessions without notifying the CNSMD at least two weeks before the audition session will not be allowed to apply the following year except in cases of force majeure.

 Upon admittance, candidates who are not citizens of French-speaking countries must prove their competence in French in accordance with the Common European Framework Reference scale defined by the Council of Europe (CEFR).
 The levels required are as follow :